laravel/docs/horizon.md

 When upgrading to a new major version of Horizon, it's important that you carefully review [the upgrade guide](https://github.com/laravel/horizon/blob/master/UPGRADE.md).

-In addition, you should re-publish Horizon's assets:
+In addition, when upgrading to any new Horizon version, you should re-publish Horizon's assets:

     php artisan horizon:publish